ArpitTheAnalyst/RHCrypto/README.md

 ## DECRYPTING

-+ run decrypter.py file first
++ Run decrypter.py file first

 + write the one time cypher used
 + enter encrypted message